syncfusion-content/maui-docs/MAUI/EffectsView/Getting-Started.md

 # Getting Started with .NET MAUI Effects View (SfEffectsView)

-This section explains the steps required to configure the SfEffectsView control.

-# Getting Started with .NET MAUI Effects View (SfEffectsView)

 This section explains the steps required to configure the .NET MAUI Effects View control and customize its elements.

 ## Adding a SfEffectsView reference